 Freeola staff have received training on compliance with current Data Privacy legislation and will not process the data further than is required in order to set-up the website and any associated hosting service.

 Appendix B: Technical and Organisational Measures

-Freeola Limited use third-party data centres located in the EEA to host data, all of which maintain current ISO 27001 certification.
+Freeola Limited use third-party data centres located in the UK to host data, all of which maintain current ISO 27001 certification.
 Freeola will not use any data centre that does not maintain this certification.

 Entry control is secure and all centres conform to the ISO 27001 certification.
 The locations are secured, monitored and locked with constant supervision.
 There are strict checks and protocol before entry to the centre is granted.

 Systems Access Control: